WalletWasabi/WalletWasabi/CONTRIBUTING.md

 - Avoid working on a UI or UX feature without first seeing a conclusion from a UX meeting.
 - Consider filing a new issue or explaining in an opened issue the change that you want to make, and wait for concept ACKs to work on the implementation.
 - For backend, the [Relevance Realization Buffet](https://github.com/orgs/zkSNACKs/projects/18/views/48) view is a list of tasks that has to be investigated or tackled.
 You can assign yourself to an issue or just make the pull request.
 - Feel free to join the [zkSNACKs Slack Server](https://join.slack.com/t/tumblebit/shared_invite/enQtNjQ1MTQ2NzQ1ODI0LWIzOTg5YTM3YmNkOTg1NjZmZTQ3NmM1OTAzYmQyYzk1M2M0MTdlZDk2OTQwNzFiNTg1ZmExNzM0NjgzY2M0Yzg) to discuss with other contributors.
+- We have [status calls](meet.zksnacks.com/research) on Mondays at 15:00h UTC to discuss what we did, and [peer programming calls](https://meet.zksnacks.com/code) on Thursdays at 13:30h UTC for coding together.

 ## Automatic code clean up